Long-Tailed Distribution-Aware Router For Mixture-of-Experts in Large Vision-Language Model: Experiments

-\textbf{Benchmarks.} Our goal is to study the vision TER within the MoE.
-To ensure a robust evaluation of our approach, we perform extensive experiments encompassing both vision-language and vision-only tasks.
-Please see Appendix A.1 for detailed benchmarks.
-These benchmarks provide a comprehensive evaluation framework, ensuring our approach is rigorously tested across diverse capabilities.
+\textbf{Benchmarks.} We aim to study the vision TER within the MoE architecture.
+To ensure a robust evaluation, we conduct experiments on a suite of both vision-language and vision tasks.
+A detailed description of the benchmarks and tuning datasets can be found in the supplementary material.
+This comprehensive evaluation framework allows for a rigorous assessment of our approach across a diverse capabilities.

-\textbf{Baselines.} We employ MoE-LLaVA~\cite{lin2024moellava} for vision-language tasks and GMoE~\cite{li2022sparse} for vision-only tasks.
-MoE-LLaVA enhances LVLMs by MoE and introduce a three-stage training strategy.
-In the instruction tuning phase, the training is exclusively focused on the MoE component.
-The model adopts a 4Top2 selection mechanism, that is, among the four experts in total, only the two most relevant experts are activated to process each token.
-GMoE is designed for vision domain generalization.
-It enhances the pre-trained ViT-S/16 model~\cite{dosovitskiy2020image} through a sparse MoE architecture, aiming to strengthen the model's ability to generalize effectively across data from diverse domains.
+\textbf{Baselines.} We employ MoE-LLaVA~\cite{lin2024moellava} and Molmo~\cite{deitke2024molmo} for vision-language tasks, and GMoE~\cite{li2022sparse} for vision tasks.
+MoE-LLaVA selects the two most relevant experts from a total of four experts, while Molmo selects 8 experts from 64 experts.
+GMoE is designed for visual generalization and enhances the ability of cross-domain data generalization.

-\textbf{Configurations.} Building on the above benchmarks and baselines, we introduce a long-tailed distribution-aware router to enhance vision TER.
-For the language model backbone in vision-language tasks, we use StableLM-1.6B, Qwen-1.8B, and Phi2-2.7B, following MoE-LLaVA.
-The visual encoder is CLIP, with the hyper-parameters of \(\mathcal{L}_{\text{balancing}} \), $\alpha=0.01$.
-For the vision model backbone in vision-only tasks, we adhere to GMoE by using the pre-trained ViT-S/16 model as the backbone.
-Our routing strategy is implemented at each \textbf{batch}.
-Please see Appendix A.2 for detailed configurations.
+\textbf{Configurations.} For vision-language tasks, we build upon two architectures: MoE-LLaVA (with StableLM-1.6B and Phi-2-2.7B backbones) and Molmo (with OLMoE-1B-7B backbone).
+For vision tasks, we adopt the pre-trained ViT-S/16 backbone following GMoE.
+Besides, our routing strategy is applied at each training batch.
+Further implementation details are provided in the supplementary material.